4GeeksAcademy/machine-learning-content/export/hypothesis-testing.md

 **1. Defining our null and alternative hypothesis**

-First of all, we need to understand which scientific question we are looking for an answer to, and it should be formulated in the form of the Null Hypothesis (H₀) and the Alternative Hypothesis (H₁ or Hₐ).
+First of all, we need to understand which scientific question we are looking for an answer to, and it should be formulated in the form of the Null Hypothesis ($H₀$) and the Alternative Hypothesis ($H₁$ or $Hₐ$).

-What is the null hypothesis?
-(Ho)
+What is the null hypothesis? ($H₀$)

 The null hypothesis is a statement about a population parameter, the statement assumed to be true before we collect the data.
 We test the likelihood of this statement being true in order to decide whether to accept or reject our alternative hypothesis.
-It can be thought of as the 'control' of the experiment and it usually has some equal sign (>=, <=, =)
+It can be thought of as the 'control' of the experiment and it usually has some equal sign ($>=, <=, =$)

-What is the alternatuve hypothesis?
-(Ha)
+What is the alternatuve hypothesis? ($Hₐ$)

 A statement that directly contradicts the null hypothesis.
 This is what we want to prove to be true with our collected data.
 Can be thought of as the 'experiment'.
 It usually has the opposite sign of the null hypothesis.

 **Fact:** Sample statistics is not what should be involved in our hypothesis.
 Our hypothesis are claims about the population that we want to study.
-Please remember that H₀ and Hₐ must be mutually exclusive, and Hₐ shouldn’t contain equality.
+Please remember that $H₀$ and $Hₐ$ must be mutually exclusive, and $Hₐ$ shouldn’t contain equality.

 **2. Assumption Check**